 In our modern times, we have also become more esthetic-minded.
 Crowding is typically resolved by orthodontics which may or may not utilize all of the available space.
 Again, leaving no space for the wisdom teeth to erupt into the dental arch.
 The genetics around the third molars are not that well understood.
 Each of the four wisdom teeth may not form or may not form to the normal tooth size.
 Extra third molars can also rarely be present.

-This should only be done if there was loss of a molar early due to trauma or bad cavities.
-Wisdom teeth can be used as a abutment for crown and bridge work.
+This should only be done if there was a loss of a molar early due to trauma or bad cavities.
+Wisdom teeth can be used as an abutment for crown and bridge work.
 They can also rarely be moved forward to substitute for missing first or second molars.
-Of course, having good dental x-rays and dental imaging tools can help in this.
+Of course, having good dental X-rays and dental imaging tools can help with this.

 Second, when teeth stay in the gums or bone, many later complications can result.
 The white part of the tooth or crown does not attach to the gum tissue.
 This creates a space near or in the mouth where there is fluid, it is warm, close to a food source, and it is dark.
 These are all of the criteria for an infection to get started.

-Later the lining of the gum tissue that surrounds the impacted tooth can degenerate, form cyst, and even transform to other more serious lesions.
+Later the lining of the gum tissue that surrounds the impacted tooth can degenerate, form a cyst, and even transform into other more serious lesions.
 None of this can happen if the teeth are removed.

 When a patient is between the ages of 15 and mid-twenties, they are most likely going to heal better after wisdom tooth removal than if they were to wait until an active infection started or the chronic issues that accompany the body with aging.
 As we get older more people smoke, use and abuse alcohol and drugs, and develop more chronic issues such as high blood pressure.
 Chronic issues such as periodontal disease can also complicate healing.
 When the crowns are fully formed and there is less than half of the root formation complete is often the best time to refer for extraction.